Nominees sought for alumni honor

-LEWISBURG — It’s time to nominate candidates for the Distinguished Alumni Awards presented annually by the Lewisburg Area High School Alumni Associatiion.
+LEWISBURG — It’s time to nominate candidates for the Distinguished Alumni Awards presented annually by the Lewisburg Area High School Alumni Association.

-Established by the student council in 1992, the alumni group has assisted in the nomination and research process.

-The nominees are Lewisburg Area High School graduates who have demonstrated outstanding achievement in one’s chosen profession, who have demonstrated unique or unusual service to humanity, or who have demonstrated significant leadership or service to their communities thereby reflecting credit upon themselves and the Lewisburg school system.
+The nominees must be Lewisburg Area High School graduates who have demonstrated outstanding achievement in one’s chosen profession, who have demonstrated unique or unusual service to humanity, or who have demonstrated significant leadership or service to their communities thereby reflecting credit upon themselves and the Lewisburg school system.

 Although association accepts nominations throughout the year, the deadline for considering the 2022 award applications is March 31.